HJBerwick/HJBerwick.github.io/_posts/2024-05-25-causal-impact.md

 **Chart 3: Cumulative Effects**

 The bottom chart shows the cumulative uplift over time.
-In other words this chart is effectively adding up the Pointwise contributions from the second chart over time.
+In other words, this chart is effectively adding up the Pointwise contributions from the second chart over time.
 This is very useful as it helps the viewer get a feel for what the total uplift or difference is at any point in time.

 As we would expect based on the other two charts, there does appear to be a cumulative uplift over time.